Blue whale: Vocalizations

-Predators and parasites
+Predators

 The only known natural predator to blue whales is the orca, although the rate of fatal attacks by orcas is unknown.
 Photograph-identification studies of blue whales have estimated that a high proportion of the individuals in the Gulf of California have rake-like scars, indicative of encounters with orcas.
 Off southeastern Australia, 3.7% of blue whales photographed had rake marks and 42.1% of photographed pygmy blue whales off Western Australia had rake marks.
 Documented predation by orcas has been rare.
 A blue whale mother and calf were first observed being chased at high speeds by orcas off southeastern Australia.
 The first documented attack occurred in 1977 off southwestern Baja California, Mexico, but the injured whale escaped after five hours.
 Four more blue whales were documented as being chased by a group of orcas between 1982 and 2003.
 The first documented predation event by orcas occurred in September 2003, when a group of orcas in the Eastern Tropical Pacific was encountered feeding on a recently killed blue whale calf.
 In March 2014, a commercial whale watch boat operator recorded an incident involving a group of orcas harassing a blue whale in Monterey Bay.
 The blue whale defended itself by slapping its tail.
 A similar incident was recorded by a drone in Monterey Bay in May 2017.
 The first direct observations of orca predation occurred off the south coast of Western Australia, two in 2019 and one more in 2021.
 The first victim was estimated to be 18–22 m.

+Infestations and health threats

 In Antarctic waters, blue whales accumulate diatoms of the species Cocconeis ceticola and the genera Navicola, which are normally removed when the whales enter warmer waters.
-Other external parasites include barnacles such as Coronula diadema, Coronula reginae and Cryptolepas rhachianecti, which latch on their skin deep enough to leave behind a pit if removed.
+Barnacles such as Coronula diadema, Coronula reginae, and Cryptolepas rhachianecti, latch on to whale skin deep enough to leave behind a pit if removed.
 Whale lice species make their home in cracks of the skin and are relatively harmless.
 The copepod species Pennella balaenopterae digs in and attaches itself to the blubber to feed on.
-Intestinal parasites include the trematode genera Ogmogaster and Lecithodesmus, the tapeworm genera Priapocephalus, Phyllobotrium, Tetrabothrius, Diphyllobotrium and Diplogonoporus and the thorny-headed worm genus Bolbosoma.
+Intestinal parasites include the trematode genera Ogmogaster and Lecithodesmus; the tapeworm genera Priapocephalus, Phyllobotrium, Tetrabothrius, Diphyllobotrium, and Diplogonoporus; and the thorny-headed worm genus Bolbosoma.
 In the North Atlantic, blue whales also contain the protozoans Entamoeba, Giardia and Balantidium.